Last Game

 M. Yoshida DH Masataka Yoshida DH Thumb

-G. Whitlock SP Garrett Whitlock SP Oblique
+G. Whitlock SP Garrett Whitlock SP Elbow

 T. Story SS Trevor Story SS Shoulder